Transit - the New Urban Commons?

 Since "everyone else" doesn't always have a car as a practical mobility option either, cities with poor public transportation routinely boast a whole fleet of apartment, hotel, student and employer shuttles yielding a redundant, inefficient and costly solution.
 These para transit-services are often a form of poorly disguised racism, clogging the streets and depriving public transit of ridership needed to flourish.
 It is hard to see what is cause and what is effect in this "wicked problem."
 Still, the desired outcome should be clear as glass: An efficient, reliable and convenient public transit system for all.

-Baltimore's position in overall transit trips is
+Baltimore's position in overall transit trips is #13 in this chart of US cities |

 How important good transit really is for the well being of cities is regularly emphasized by business leaders, downtown boosters and community activists alike.
 Many studies show that transit, indeed, is a key element in addressing what ails many big US cities, including Baltimore.
 (For example see this see this 2011 Brookings report titled "Missed Opportunity").